-Darus moved up beside the Lieutenant.
+Daros moved up to walk beside the Lieutenant.
 Aksia was a good officer, hard driving, ruthless, yet protective of the men and women who served under her.
-She’d been in the Badgers as long as Darus had.
+She’d been in Badger Company as long as Daros had.
 They were the first two, in fact.
-When the Captain formed the company—after he was driven from the Nomar army, exiled from the kingdom—he’d offered to make them both officers but only Aksia accepted.
+When the Captain formed the company—after he was driven from the Cardonan army, exiled from the kingdom for backing the wrong contender for the throne—he’d offered to make them both officers, but only Aksia accepted.

-“I’m not officer material,” Darus told Maksim that day.
+“I’m not officer material,” Daros told the Captain that day.
 They were standing in the Captain’s tent.
-It was bare, everything that had marked the man’s status already stripped out.
+It was bare, everything that had marked the man’s status already stripped by his enemies.

 “The hell you’re not.
 You’ve got a better head in battle than any man I ever met,” the Captain said.

 “I’m a dock rat from the Bilges, born and bred.
 People like me don’t become officers.
 It’s not natural.”

 “Dammit, Daros.
 This is a mercenary company I’m talking about, not some royal army overstuffed with prancing noble brats.
 Rank in my company will be earned, not handed down to fools whose only credit is what womb they sprang from.”
 Though a nobleman himself—the head of House Rodus—the Captain had nothing but disdain for most of his class.

 “I know that.
 Still don’t want it.
 Too much weight to carry around.”